Birth Doula Orange, Rockland, & Westchester | Select Areas Hudson Valley, Bronx, Manhattan, Northern New Jersey & Virtual Support

 • Are there benefits to having a doula?

-Yes, doula care is associated with positive birth outcomes, including reduced caesarean sections, epidural use, labor duration, and premature deliveries.
+Doula care is associated with positive birth outcomes, including reduced cesarean sections, epidural use, shorter labor, and fewer premature deliveries.
 Doulas also provide emotional support that can lower stress and anxiety during labor.
+However, no birth outcome can be guaranteed—every birth is unique, and your experience may vary.

 • Do I need to be Christian to receive care or take classes with Kingdom Birth Services?